cirosantilli/db/mysql.md

     ERROR 1054 (42S22): Unknown column 't2.j' in 'order clause'

-Table names are ommited from the headers.
+Table names are omitted from the headers.
 To disambiguate use `AS`.

 ###column that is a function of other columns